Boldo: benefits, dosage, contraindications

 Antioxidant

-Boldo leaves contain flavonoids such as catechin and alkaloids like boldine, which have significant antioxidant effects.
+Boldo leaves contain flavonoids such as catechin and alkaloids such as boldine, which have significant antioxidant effects.
 These components neutralize free radicals and protect cells against oxidative stress and cellular damage.

 Digestive effect

-Boldo boosts digestion by stimulating bile production thanks to its alkaloids, which assist in the breakdown of fats.
-Its antispasmodic properties also help reduce spasms in the gastrointestinal tract, thereby improving digestive comfort.
-The inhibition of acetylcholinesterase by Boldo increases gastrointestinal motility, facilitating the transit of food through the digestive system.
+Boldo promotes digestion by stimulating bile production through its alkaloids, which helps break down fats.
+Its antispasmodic properties also help reduce spasms of the gastrointestinal tract, thereby improving digestive comfort.
+The inhibition of acetylcholinesterase by boldo increases gastrointestinal motility, facilitating the transit of food through the digestive system.

 Usages associés